s065039/Growth-Model/F2_Growth_Model_transformed_SMKim.md

 ![](F2_Growth_Model_transformed_SMKim_files/figure-html/unnamed-chunk-8-4.png)<!-- -->

-After transforming the data, R-squared values didn't get changed a lot but the distribution of noises at the residual plots got worse.
+After transforming the data, the R-squared values and the noise distribution on the remaining plots did not change.

 ## Plant height phenotypes